April 1 is the priority application deadline; June 1 is the final application deadline.

 To be considered for admission to the Master's Program in Rehabilitation Counseling, you must meet the admission requirements for Western's Graduate Programs.

 The program admits for fall quarter.
-All materials must be submitted by June 1.
+All materials must be submitted by June 1 (we do accept applications after June 1 if there is space in our cohort).
 Applications received by April 1 will be considered for an early admission decision.

-E. Don’t forget to click “Save” as you are working through this process to ensure that you do not lose any information.
+- Don’t forget to click Save as you are working through this process to ensure that you do not lose any information.

 - Application for the Graduate School and fee.

 - One set of unofficial transcripts from each school attended, including WWU graduates.
 (If you are offered admission to the program, you will be required to submit official transcripts, but at the time of application, only unofficial transcripts are required.)
-GPA of 3.0 or higher is preferred.
+The Graduate School minimum GPA requirement is 3.0; however, if an applicant’s GPA is slightly below a 3.0 but they demonstrate strength in all other components of the application, a provisional admission may be considered.

 - Three professional/educational references – references should be from individuals who can attest to either your professional experiences (preferably at least one from a direct supervisor; can include internship/volunteer positions) or academic strength (preferably a university professor).
 References should not be from family members or close personal friends.